-1.1.3 A twelve month rolling total shall be maintained for monitoring of compliance with the annual limitations.
-Each month a new twelve month total shall be calculated using the previous twelve months data.
-Emissions shall be calculated by the end of the subsequent month
+Monthly emissions shall be calculated by the end of the subsequent month and used in a twelve month rolling total to monitor compliance with the annual emission limitation.
+Each month a new twelve month total shall be calculated using the previous twelve months total.